 You thought you were doing a good thing, however after you changed your oil, the mower started to smoke.
 You try to retrace your oil change steps to try to determine what may have gone wrong.

-A zero turn lawn mower begins smoking after an oil change when the engine oil level is too high or too low; the viscosity and type of oil is incorrect; or oil was spilled onto a hot engine or muffler.
+A zero-turn lawn mower begins smoking after an oil change when the engine oil level is too high or too low; the viscosity and type of oil are incorrect, or oil was spilled onto a hot engine or muffler.

 Take all safety precautions as outlined in your operator’s manual to avoid injury.
 Be careful working around a hot engine.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 This is Why Your Zero Turn Starts Smoking After an Oil Change